davkk/masters-thesis/typst/main.typ

 The correction procedure aims to mitigate biases, that arise during the actual experiment.

-Obtaining the weights used for correction happens based on data collected through Monto Carlo simulations (MC for short).
-Generated collisions follow set parameters, producing many particles referred to as *MC truth*.
-Extracted directly from the event itself, these particles remain unaffected by any effects that might come e.g. from detectors.
-Furthermore, the tracks of the same particles run through detectors for reconstruction and classification, hence called *MC reconstructed*.
+Correction weights come from data produced in Monte Carlo (MC) simulations.
+Generated collisions follow set parameters, producing particles referred to as *MC truth*.
+These particles originate directly from the event generator and remain unaffected by detector effects.

+To model how these particles would appear in the detector, their trajectories pass through a transport package — in this case, GEANT4 @agostinelli2003geant4 — which emulates their interactions with the detector.
+This step accounts for e.g. energy loss, multiple scattering, and secondary particle production.
+Such tracks undergo reconstruction, simulating the one used for real collision data.
+The resulting tracks correspond to the same MC truth particles but now also include effects introduced by detector geometry and material.
+This final set forms the *MC reconstructed* sample.

 #pagebreak()

 === Reconstruction efficiency

-Therefore, calculation of reconstruction efficiency involves taking the ratio of the number of reconstructed particles to the number of simulated (true) particles:
+Calculation of reconstruction efficiency involves taking the ratio of the number of reconstructed particles to the number of simulated (true) particles:
 $
   epsilon = N_"recon." / N_"truth".
 $ <eq:efficiency>